nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     Expected: All tasks with the `uncompleted` status are deleted.

     1. Test case: `delete expired`<br>
-    Expected: An error message **"There are no tasks with the given status!"** is given as there are no expired tasks.
+    Expected: An error message **"There are no tasks with the given status!"** is given if there are no expired tasks.

 ## 7.5 Switching Tabs